en-wl/wordlist/README.md

 SCOWL size given should be the minimal SCOWL size that the word should be included and the tag '[-]' must be used.

-There are other files are used by the `combine.py` that are in a special format.
+There are other files which are used by the `combine.py` script that are in a special format.
 These files should, in general, not need to be modified.

 ### Merge file format